tursodatabase/libsql/README.md

 can copy and edit to suit your needs.
 Comments on the generic makefile show what changes are needed.

+## Using MSVC

+On Windows, all applicable build products can be compiled with MSVC.
+First open the command prompt window associated with the desired compiler version (e.g. "Developer Command Prompt for VS2013").
+Next, use NMAKE with the provided "Makefile.msc" to build one of the supported targets.

+For example:

+    mkdir bld
+    cd bld
+    nmake /f Makefile.msc TOP=..\sqlite
+    nmake /f Makefile.msc sqlite3.c TOP=..\sqlite
+    nmake /f Makefile.msc sqlite3.dll TOP=..\sqlite
+    nmake /f Makefile.msc sqlite3.exe TOP=..\sqlite
+    nmake /f Makefile.msc test TOP=..\sqlite

+There are several build options that can be set via the NMAKE command line.
+For example, to build for WinRT, simply add "FOR_WINRT=1" argument to the "sqlite3.dll" command line above.
+When debugging into the SQLite code, adding the "DEBUG=1" argument to one of the above command lines is recommended.

-SQLite does not require TCL to run, but a TCL installation is required by the makefiles.
-SQLite contains a lot of generated code and TCL is used to do much of that code generation.
-The makefile also requires AWK.
+SQLite does not require Tcl to run, but a Tcl installation is required by the makefiles (including those for MSVC).
+SQLite contains a lot of generated code and Tcl is used to do much of that code generation.
+The makefiles also require AWK.

 ## Source Code Tour